GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

   - Update logs: when there is a new "Latest time" value, append the value to this updated logs comma-separated list.
 **Create prompt variables of "Web" type**
 - Ask user to put in the name of the variable.
+- User can optionally provide multiple div tags.
-- Crawl and extract a website content using user-provided url and optional div tag.
-Once a div tag is provided, only extract html content within the div tag.
-Clean up extracted texts.
+- Crawl and extract a website content using user-provided url and the optional div tags.
+If div tags are provided, only extract html content within the div tags.
+- Clean up the extracted texts.
+- Create a Source object that contains the  user-provided url and the optional div tags.
+The program can later use this Source object to revisit the website and extract the contents again.
 - Create a prompt variable of type "Web" with the user-provided variable name.
 - Save the variable with the following additional values
   - Variable value:
     - Texts: the cleaned up extracted texts
-    - Source: the user-provided url
+    - Source: the Source object
   - Creation time: The time right before the variable was first saved to a variable file.
   - Latest time: The time when the url was last visited, its content was successfully extracted, and the variable is successfully updated.
 The default value is the Creation time.
   - Hash: The hash of the content of Variable value - Texts and Salt.